nicpittman/tropical_pacific_carbon_export/readme.md

    - TPCA: https://researchdata.ands.org.au/tropical-pacific-chlorophyll-reprocessing-v10/1438905 (Script provided in 6 to download this, but only necessary for Script 2 to run.)
    - SIMPLE-TRIM export production model from  https://tdevries.eri.ucsb.edu/models-and-data-products/ to datasets/exports

 7. a - Processes all of this data into the mooring timeseries.
-This is inefficient (will take days to run), and I would implement this differently if I was to rewrite this.
+This is inefficient (will take days to run), and I would implement this differently if I was to rewrite this, however to keep data resolution as high as possible, this method is effective.
 Because it is so inefficient, a parallelised version has been produced to be run on the Australian supercomputer GADI but still 6 cores and 6 hours.
 Oops for pandas inefficiencies.
 Easier to plug and play the data provided here (see below).

-   1. Run_combiner.sh will submit 7b to the supercomputer.
+   1. run_combiner.sh will submit 7b to the supercomputer.
+This may need modification to work on your system.

 8. Is a cleanup script with miscellaneous cleanup functions that i have added on add hoc during development.
 For example, CAFE was released late in the development process, and a function will plug this (and SST) into the Mooring timeseries.
 Also finds ENSO events and another function converts the mooring csvs into an easy to use netcdf file.
-There are a number of files under 8_ as well.
-These all need to get run.
-They are a bit messy and this is the most likely to have problems.
+These have been debugged but may still contain system specific problems.

 9. Are plotting scripts as discussed above.